 - They cannot afford to contract TD (business people, political attachés, etc.)

-If you decide to get vaccinated, you have to plan ahead.
+If you decide to get vaccinated against traveller's diarrhea, you have to plan ahead.
 You’ll need to take two doses at an interval of at least one week.
 In addition, the second dose must be taken at least one week prior to departure for optimal effect.
 Therefore, the vaccination program should begin two or more weeks prior to departure.

 The preventive effect against TD lasts three months according to studies.
 Once this period has elapsed, another dose is required for future travel.

 The vaccine against TD is taken orally – to be specific, it’s a liquid that you have to drink.
 The healthcare professional who supplies the vaccine can tell you how to use it properly.
-You must follow use instructions.
-Side effects are rare but may include:
+Make sure to carefully follow his instructions.

 - Abdominal pain